How to Remove Japanese Hops

 Since this plant is an annual, it is very easy to uproot.
 Although easy to remove individual plants, follow-ups are necessary because water will wash in new seeds, and the seed bank in the soil is likely full of the species.

-Hand-Pull Ground Vines
+Uproot Ground Vines

 The most effective way to remove this invasive vine growing in the ground layer is to hand-pull and uproot an area.
 This plant is an annual, and therefore has very shallow roots, making it very easy to hand-pull.
-Although this can be time-consuming, you will have the least amount of regrowth and damage to native plants.
+Although this can be time consuming, you will have the least amount of regrowth and damage to native plants.
 When uprooting plants, be sure to tug at one vine at a time to limit the amount of soil disturbance.
 After removing a segment shake the excess dirt off the roots and toss into a pile to dry out so it cannot regrow.

-Be sure to wear long sleeves and gloves, as this plant is prickly
+Be sure to wear long sleeves and gloves, as this plant is prickly.

 Locate where the plant is rooted.
-Hold the plant near the base and pull
+Hold the plant near the base and pull.

 If you have any questions about this guide please email restoration@treesatlanta.org.